Barrentd/Barrentd/README.md

 <H1>Hello there&nbsp;</H1>

-- 🔭 I’m currently working on a website with Gatsby and a headless CMS
+- 🔭 I’m currently working on a website with Gatsby and Strapi
 - 🌱 Inproving my knowlegde around Ansible, Kubernetes, Terraform and Sensu

 <details open>